facebook youtube twitter instagram Whatsapp telegram

 6. Wildfires and Flying Embers

-If you live near forests or in rural areas, wildfires are a real concern.
-Flying embers can land on your roof and easily ignite flammable materials like wood shingles.
-It’s one of the top external causes of roofing fires in these regions.
+Wildfires are a real danger if you live in the country or near woods.
+Flying embers can land on your roof and easily start a fire in materials that are easy to spark, like wood shingles.
+It's one of the main outside reasons of roof fires in these areas.

 Prevention Tip: Go with fire-resistant roofing materials like metal or asphalt Class A shingles.
 The Roofing Contractors Association of British Columbia (RCABC) also stresses the importance of good roof ventilation to help reduce fire hazards.
 Their Roofing Practices Manual even includes expert tips on how to set up safe ventilation systems that can stop heat from building up and lower the chance of a fire.